5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 * `InfoBeforeFile`
 * `InfoAfterFile`

 When we execute `Setup.exe` you will see when exactly their content is displayed.
-If `LicenseFile` is defined the user must accept the conditions before installation completes.
+If `LicenseFile` is defined the user must accept the conditions before the installation completes.

 ### The section [Registry]{#registry}